A-NZ-PEPPOL/Draft-artefacts-for-review/README.md

 Please do not hesitate to get in touch if you have any feedback or questions.

-The New Zealand PEPPOL Authority - support@nzpeppol.govt.nz
+The New Zealand Peppol Authority - support@nzpeppol.govt.nz

-The Australian Taxation Office - e-invoicing@ato.gov.au
+The Australian Peppol Authority - e-invoicing@ato.gov.au